UnbarringSlinky/UnbarringSlinky/README.md

 - 👋 Hi, I’m @UnbarringSlinky
 - 👀 I’m interested in ...
 Software simulations and Embedded Systems
 - 🌱 I’m currently learning ...
-SQL and Digital Logic and Computer Design
+Solutions Architecture and AWS
 - 💞️ I’m looking to collaborate on ... anything
 - 📫 How to reach me ...
 Discord: UnbarringSlinky#1094